 So what do you do in Bergen on a rainy day?
 Thankfully, the city has adapted to less kind weather, so whether you’re visiting Bergen in winter (December is the rainiest month) or if the weather just isn’t on your side, you’re still guaranteed plenty of things to do.

-Here are the ten best things to do in Bergen in the rain!
+Here are the ten best things to do in Bergen when it rains!

-Best things to do in Bergen in the rain
+Best things to do in Bergen when it rains

-The best things to do in Bergen in the rain include visiting the history museums, exploring art galleries, enjoying delicious seafood and taking a dip in the heated swimming pool and fjords.
+The best things to do in Bergen when it rains include visiting the history museums, exploring art galleries, enjoying delicious seafood and taking a dip in the heated swimming pool and fjords.

 Explore the Bryggens Museum